 As always, you should test the times that work for you and for the audience you’re trying to capture on LinkedIn.
 Founders and C-suite executives are notorious for working late into the nights, so you may find the best engagement for your brand happens out of hours.
 When everyone else stops posting, you’ll be making the most of getting better organic reach in the newsfeed.

 Making the leap to video posts on this platform is a good move if you’re thinking about the type of content you could post here.
 Video is on the rise, pulling in three times more engagement than text posts.
 They can run for up to 10 minutes on LinkedIn, which gives you ample opportunity to create high-value video content for your business-minded audience.

-In conclusion, the best times to post on social media are the times that work for your brand and your specific audience.
+The TL;DR: the best times to post on social media are the times that work for your brand and your specific audience.
 By taking the combined data provided by expert studies and your own analytics and research, you can build a clearer pattern of your audience’s behaviour.
 This will help you pinpoint the best time for you to launch the best type of content at the right time, boosting your engagement levels and propelling you towards social media superstardom.

 Video marketing insights delivered to your inbox weekly.

 You’ll now get our emails, fresh out of the oven, every week!